aws/karpenter-provider-aws/docs/DESIGN.md

 ## Node Autoscaling

 For node autoscaling, configurations are applied to node groups, drawing parallels to how pod autoscaling applies to deployments.
 This deviates from existing solutions like the Kubernetes Cluster Autoscaler or Escalator, which globally consider all node groups in their scaling decisions.
-It gives customers the flexibility to configure policies on different capacity types, but does not limit customers from applying globally computed metrics to a set of node groups.
+It gives users the flexibility to configure policies on different capacity types, but does not limit users from applying globally computed metrics to a set of node groups.

 Assuming that a metrics driven approach results in significantly improved performance, flexibility, and functionality, the following questions emerge.